There’s a photographer in everyone. You need to identify and be dedicated enough.

 In a one-liner, I will be going to tell you what these three are –

-Aperture decides your camera opening, the bigger the hole (mean less f-number) the more light will enter and vice-versa.
+- Aperture decides your camera opening, the bigger the hole (mean less f-number), the lighter it will allow to enter, and vice-versa.

-Shutter Speed decides that for how long your Aperture remains open (the slower shutter speed will allow more light to enter and vice-versa)
+- Shutter Speed It decides that for how long your Aperture remains open (the slower shutter speed will allow more light to enter and vice-versa.

-ISO decides the sensitivity of light to the sensor (A high ISO value will add noise to the image)
+- ISO The sensitivity of light to the sensor (A high ISO value will add noise to the image)

-As you can see it’s all about balancing the light from different functions and capturing it.
+As you can see, it’s all about balancing the light from different functions and capturing the photo.

-You should master these three things to make a strong base in regards to Landscape Photography or any type of photography.
+You should master these three things to make a strong base for Landscape Photography or any type.

-I hope as a kid you remembered that excitement when you bought a new toy and takes full control over it.
-You leave that toy until it becomes not properly functional.
+I hope as a kid you remembered that excitement when you bought a new toy and took control of it.
+You leave that toy until it becomes non-functional.

-The same thing you have to do with your camera here but don’t go beyond the extent that it becomes non-functional.
-Because the camera wear & tear will be going to hurt you as anything ever did.
+The same thing you have to do with your camera here.
+But don’t go beyond the extent that it becomes non-functional because the camera wear & tear will hurt you as anything ever did.

-Try to go into the menu and find out what all buttons you are having there and how they can help you out in different situations.
-You had got a manual sheet with your camera that fully explains what all functions are there in the camera, but hardly anyone sees it.
+Try to go into the menu and find out what buttons you have there and how they can help you in different situations.
+You got a manual sheet with your camera explaining all the functions in the camera, but hardly anyone sees it.
 Try to maintain an eye on the manual sheet as well.

-You had practiced a lot then head straight to the field, being an adventure & landscape enthusiast you wanted to capture some stunning images then Bir Billing in Himachal might excite you.
+You had practiced a lot, then headed straight to the field.
+But, being an adventure & landscape photo enthusiast, you wanted to capture some stunning images.
+Then Bir Billing in Himachal might excite you.

-These are the points which I thought are necessary for the self-learning of basics of Landscape Photography from scratch.
+These are the points that I thought were necessary for self-learning the basics of Landscape Photography from scratch.

-I am not the master of Landscape Photography but I had been through this stage.
-So this is the medium that allows me to share my thoughts and past experiences so that others will learn.
+I am not a master of Landscape Photography, but I have been through this stage.
+So this is the medium that allows me to share my thoughts and past experiences.
+So that others will learn.

-Also, this was my first photography-related article and hope you had liked it and will be coming with more such articles.
+Also, this was my first photography-related article.
+I hope you had liked it and will be coming up with more such articles.

-Things should go like – keep learning ➡️ teaching others = You will learn twice.
+Things should go like this – keep learning ➡️ teach others = You will remember twice.

-I would not say that you will not be going to make any mistakes after reading and practicing, rather if you are not making mistakes then you might not improve.
+I would not say that you don’t make any mistakes after reading and practicing.
+However, if you are not making mistakes, you might not improve.

 Also, let me know if you got some other points on starting landscape photography from scratch.